 Sheldon docents also help with many other activities and events.
 For example, they may be stationed in our galleries during special events, such as Jazz in June.
 We also have a Docent Winter Study Series.

-We're looking for student docents to give tours of exhibitions to college classes and community groups during the spring semester 2015.
+We're looking for student guides to give tours and lead discussions of exhibitions to college classes and community groups during the school year.

 Undergraduate and graduate students in all fields of study at University of Nebraska-Lincoln and area colleges and universities are invited to apply.

 Student docents will meet for training from 3 to 5:00 p.m. on Fridays, Sept.
 4, 11, and 18.
 They will attend introductions to new exhibitions, gallery talks by curators, field trips to other museums, and meet-and-greet events for visiting artists and lecturers.
 Students will gain valuable experience with inquiry-based teaching strategies, access to the arts for visitors with physical or cognitive disabilities, and the behind-the-scenes operations of an art museum.
 No previous experience is required.

 For more information or to sign up for Sheldon’s volunteer student docent program, contact Erin Poor at email@example.com or 402-472-2092.